Stephen Johnson Field: U.S. Supreme Court justice

 The number of seats on the United States Supreme Court was expanded from nine to ten in March 1863, as a result of the Tenth Circuit Act.
 This gave President Abraham Lincoln an opportunity to nominate a new associate justice, which he did on March 6, 1863.
-Seeking to affect both a regional and political balance on the Court, Lincoln selected Field, a westerner and Unionist Democrat.
+Seeking to effect both a regional and political balance on the Court, Lincoln selected Field, a westerner and Unionist Democrat.
 Field was confirmed by the United States Senate on March 10, 1863, and took the judicial oath of office on May 20, 1863.

 Field insisted on breaking John Marshall's record of 34 years on the court, even when he was no longer able to handle the workload.
-His colleagues asked him to resign due to his being intermittently senile, but he refused.
+His colleagues asked him to resign due to him being intermittently senile, but he refused; at one point John Marshall Harlan urged Field to retire, reminding Field that he had been part of a committee to urge Justice Robert Grier to retire.
+Finding Field dozing in the robing room, Harlan later related what happened next: “The old man listened, gradually became alert, and finally, with his eyes blazing with the fire of youth, he burst out, ‘Yes, and a dirtier day’s work I never did in my life.'”

 In March 1896, he wrote what would be his final opinion on behalf of the Court, but remained on the bench for another twenty months, finally retiring on December 1, 1897.
 Field would become the last veteran of both the Taney Court and the Chase Court to remain on the bench.
 He would remain the longest serving member of the Court until his record was surpassed by William O. Douglas, who served from 1939 to 1975.

-He died in Washington, D.C. on April 9, 1899, and was buried there in the Rock Creek Cemetery.
+He died in Washington, D.C., on April 9, 1899, and was buried there in the Rock Creek Cemetery.